 of the algorithm prefixed with a single lower-case letter "c" is defined.

-This macro takes a single argument q
+This macro takes a single argument q, which

 specifies the property associated with the algorithm to be queried, and